On this page:

 Last updated 8/8/2017.

 Students who transfer to Wright State and have met the following requirements may be eligible for a $2,500 renewable Transfer Honors Associate Degree Scholarships:

 - Graduate with an associate degree from a state-assisted two-year college

-Consult the Office of Financial Aid website for complete scholarship details, including application information.
+Consult the Raider Connect website for complete scholarship details, including application information.

-The Honors Program has a small fund to assist students with study abroad.
-To be eligible, students must be registered for credit through Wright State University.
-Preference will be given to students who are actively participating in the Honors Program.
+The University Honors Program has a small fund to assist Honors students with study abroad.
+To be eligible, Honors students must be registered for credit through Wright State University.
+Preference will be given to Honors students who are actively participating in the program.
 Study abroad awards typically range from $300 to $1,500.

-The Honors Program provides funds to aid in the completion of approved Departmental Honors projects.
+The University Honors Program provides funds to aid in the completion of approved Departmental Honors Research experiences.
 Maximum awards are $400.
 This scholarship does not cover travel expenses or the purchase of durable equipment.